bio-ontology-research-group/ontology-tutorial/README.md

    * Depending on your Internet connection, this may take some time!
    * This code will download the libraries necessary to run the remaining code.
  * Download the [data package](http://aber-owl.net/aber-owl/diseasephenotypes/ontology/ontology-tutorial.tar.gz) and store on your disk.
 Unzip it with gunzip: `gunzip ontology-tutorial.tar.gz`.
+ * Download the [EL-Embeddings data](http://aber-owl.net/aber-owl/diseasephenotypes/ontology/el-embeddings-data.zip) and store on your disk.
+Unzip it with unzip: `unzip el-embeddings-data.zip`.
  * Download the [ontology embeddings](http://jagannath.pdn.cam.ac.uk/tutorial/phenome-vec-small.txt.gz) and store on your disk (ideally in the `/misc` subdirectory.

 ## Using the Docker image: